andylamp/stanford_dbclass/03 - json data/README.md

 that is satisfied by the JSON data above?
 Assume that every letter `("A", "B", "C", ...)` appears in the `JSON` Schema specification *exactly once*.

-The selection of answers (in this instance) were:
+The *four* generated options in this instance were the following:

 A: